Generic Name: temozolomide (TEM oh ZOE loe mide)

 Brand Name: Temodar

 What is temozolomide?

-Temozolomide is usually given after other cancer medicines have been tried without success.
+Temozolomide is usually given after other treatments have failed.

 Temozolomide may also be used for purposes not listed in this medication guide.